Leonard Bloom: Co-Founder / Owner- World Team Tennis League (WTT)

 The World Team Tennis (WTT) Professional Tennis league was founded in 1973 by four people: Larry King (owner of San Francisco Golden Gaters), Dr. Leonard Bloom (original owner of the San Diego Swingers, owner of the ABA San Diego Conquistadors, and owner of the WHA Los Angeles Sharks) with Dennis Murphy (founder of the World Hockey Association), and Jordan Kaiser.

 The WTT was organized and started with Billie Jean King securing the professional tennis players on the women's side.
 Dr. Bloom, along with Wilt Chamberlain and Arthur Ashe, secured the professional players on the men's side.

 Leonard Bloom was one of the original founders of World Team Tennis (WTT) with Billie Jean King and Dennis Murphy.
 Bloom was the founder / owner of the San Diego Swingers WTT franchise.

-Sports & Entertainment Venues
+Sports & entertainment venues

-Dr. Bloom has been the sole owner and operator of large, successful sports and entertainment facilities in San Francisco, San Diego, La Mesa and Fort Lauderdale.
+Dr. Bloom has been the sole owner and operator sports and entertainment facilities in San Francisco, San Diego, La Mesa and Fort Lauderdale.